KiClaudia/greeniguana/README.md

 Deleted PrePostGlucosePhysBoxplots because graphs in there doesn't separate out trt groups Updated all the GLY graphs

-Made script GlucoseTrtChangePhysStats to look at difference between groups after I calcualted change in phys measures
+Made script GlucoseTrtChangePhysStats to look at difference between groups after I calcualted change in phys measures, updated it in GiDietPhys excel spread sheet